nblkmal/larablade-starter-kit/README.md

 git clone https://github.com/nblkmal/larablade-starter-kit.git
 ```

+4. Change directory to project directory `./larablade-starter-kit`
+5. Run `cp .env.example .env` -> to initialize the .env
-4. Change directory to project directory `./larablade-starter-kit`, then run `docker-compose up -d`.
-You should see something like below
+6. Run `docker-compose up -d`.
+You should see something like below :-

 ```
 [+] Running 5/5